-However, CLV concepts predate the emergence of the subscription model as a preferred software and content delivery model, and as such Customer Lifetime Value has a well-understood and fairly ubiquitously accepted definition, which is not the literal translation.
+However, CLV concepts predate the emergence of the subscription model as a preferred software and content delivery model, and as such CLV has a well-understood and fairly ubiquitously accepted definition, which is not the literal translation.

 The distinction being in the literal interpretation, you measure the actual revenue and estimate the costs, and in the commonly accepted definition, you attempt to estimate or project both the revenue and the cost to derive a net present value of the pre-tax contribution for a customer.

-If you are using standard Customer Lifetime Value measurements, don’t conflate the two measurements.
+If you are using standard CLV measurements, don’t conflate the two measurements.
 Don’t add the historical actual numbers with estimated projections.
-In standard Customer Lifetime Value, you use a mathematical formula to derive the present value of a customer.
+In standard CLV, you use a mathematical formula to derive the present value of a customer.

 So, how best to project the value of a customer?
 Seventh grade algebra holds the answer and it lies in the basic math applied to converging geometric series.
 If you can brush off the dust and remember some basic algebra, you should be able to follow these two wikipedia entries that explain it in sufficiently painful detail.

-The Customer Lifetime Value report is an out-of-the-box report at SaaSOptics.
+The CLV report is an out-of-the-box report at SaaSOptics.
 But, that isn’t to say it was easy to develop, again largely due to the complexities of measuring churn and renewal rates in complex subscription businesses.
 See below for our interpretation.

 Customer lifetime Value CLV) example